lezoid/make-rocky-bootable/README.md

                        - mbr: Uses kickstart/mbr_main.ks
                        - uefi_gui: Uses kickstart/uefi_gui.ks
                        - mbr_gui: Uses kickstart/mbr_gui.ks
      --help               Display this help message.
     # ./build.sh
     ```

+    Basically, just running `build.sh` will generate the bootable ISO.
+    The output will be in the `build-iso` directory with UEFI support.
+    If you want to create a GUI-supported image, specify `--boot-mode` with either `uefi_gui` or `mbr_gui`.

+    Even in UEFI mode, the image can boot on BIOS-configured machines.
+    If you don't need EFI support, use `--boot-mode` with `mbr` or `mbr_gui` to create an ISO without EFI-related packages or files.

+2. **Settings**
+   1. Add packages (Edit Kickstart)
+    ```text
+    By editing the `%packages` section in kickstart/uefi_*.ks or kickstart/mbr_*.ks, you can add more default packages.
+    ```
+   2. Change the root password (Edit Kickstart)
+    ```text
+    You can change the root password by modifying the `rootpw` line in the Kickstart file.
+    # root user plain text password settings
+    rootpw --plaintext password
+    # root user encrypted password setting
+    # rootpw --iscrypted $6$randomsalt$encryptedpasswordhash
+    ```
+   3. Embed custom tools
+    ```text
+    You can either expand your own files into the root image via Kickstart, or use the built-in `/run/initramfs/live/scripts/startup.sh` executed by systemd during boot.
+    The scripts directory in the ISO (`/run/initramfs/live/scripts/`) is copied from the `make-rocky-bootable/scripts/` directory during the ISO creation process.
+    ```

+    ```sh
+    [root@image make-rocky-bootable]# ll scripts/  ← This becomes /run/initramfs/live/scripts/
+    -rwxr-xr-x.
+1 root root 289 Sep 24 17:09  startup.sh ← This file
+    ```
+    Therefore, even if you are not familiar with Kickstart, you can place your files or scripts in the `scripts/` directory and write your custom processes in `startup.sh`, allowing your own tools or scripts to run during boot.

-## Advantages of make-rocky-bootable
+## Benefits of make-rocky-bootable

-- **Embedding and Executing Custom Binaries and Scripts**
+- **Embed and Execute Custom Binaries and Scripts**
-  The created live DVD executes /run/initramfs/live/scripts/startup.sh via systemd at boot time.
+  The created live DVD executes `/run/initramfs/live/scripts/startup.sh` through systemd at boot.
-  /run/initramfs/live/scripts/ is copied from the scripts/ directory of make-rocky-bootable during ISO creation.
+  This script directory is copied from the `make-rocky-bootable/scripts/` directory during ISO creation.

-  This tool allows even those unfamiliar with kickstart to easily customize the bootable ISO by placing files to be embedded or automatically executing custom processes.
+  Even users unfamiliar with Kickstart can easily embed files into the bootable ISO and automatically run custom processes, providing flexible customization options.

-- **Easily Create Lightweight GUI Images with RDP Support**
+- **Create Lightweight GUI Images with RDP Support**
-  Recent default LiveCDs often use GNOME3 by default, which can cause significant delays on servers with poor graphical performance due to effect processing.
+  Many modern default live CDs come with GNOME 3 by default, which can be slow on servers with poor graphical performance due to excessive effect processing.

-  To address such environments, make-rocky-bootable allows the creation of lightweight live DVDs with xfce enabled by default.
+  To address this, `make-rocky-bootable` allows you to generate a lightweight live DVD with XFCE as the default GUI.
-  Additionally, xrdp is enabled, allowing clipboard functionality via remote desktop connection.
+  Additionally, since xrdp is enabled, you can use remote desktop functionality, including clipboard support.

-## Precautions Before Using the ISO Created by This Tool
+## Important Notes Before Using the Created ISO

-- The standard image has the SSH port open and allows root login via the kickstart file.
+- The standard image opens the SSH port and allows root login via the Kickstart file.
-- The GUI image has both SSH and RDP ports open.
+- GUI images open both SSH and RDP ports.
-- All user passwords are defined as "password" in the kickstart file.
+- All users, by default, have "password" as their password, as defined in the Kickstart file.
-- Be sure to edit the kickstart file to change the root password to a complex one or switch to key authentication.
+- It is highly recommended that you modify the Kickstart file to set a more complex root password or switch to key-based authentication.
-  For those unfamiliar with kickstart, it is recommended to include a script in startup.sh to change the password.
+  If you are unfamiliar with Kickstart, you can modify the embedded script (`startup.sh`) to change the password upon boot.
-- This tool is designed to create bootable ISOs for temporary use, and it is not recommended for use in environments accessible by an unspecified number of people.
+- The bootable ISO is intended for temporary use and is not recommended for environments with open access to many users.
-- The GUI version does not allow simultaneous login with the same user from both RDP and the physical graphical target screen.
-  For exclusive use, log in from only one side or log out from Xfce when switching.# make-rocky-bootable
+- For the GUI version, RDP and physical graphical logins (through the graphical target) cannot be accessed simultaneously by the same user.
+Please log out from one session before switching to the other.